brtenorio/Comp_LinearAlgebra/README.md

 # Comp_LinearAlgebra

-Comp_LinearAlgebra is a repository of python codes that I produced as projects for a course on Computational Linear Algebra offered in 2016 by the graduate program of computer science at UFRJ.
+Comp_LinearAlgebra is a repository of Python codes that I produced as projects for a course on Computational Linear Algebra offered in 2016 by the graduate program of computer science at UFRJ.

-# The projects are very old (run on python2.7), but good to remember old times :)
+The projects are very old (run on python2.7), but good to remember old times :)